mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 ### Realm Initialization

-Traditionally before using Realm for querying in our project, we have to set up or initialize a few basic properties of our database like name, version, sync config etc. Let's understand the impact on these.
+Traditionally before using Realm for querying information in our project, we had to initialize and set up few basic properties like name, version, sync config for database.
+Let's understand the impact on these.

-With JAVA SDK :
+Steps with JAVA SDK :

 1. Call `Realm.init()`
 2. Setup Realm DB properties like db name, version, migration rules etc using `RealmConfiguration`.